Laura6826/computer_infrastructure_assignments/README.md

 ### **Assignment Instructions: 02**

-Navigate to the data/timestamps directory.
-Use the date command to output the current date and time, appending the output to a file named now.txt.
+- Navigate to the `data/timestamps` directory.
+- Use the date command to output the current date and time, appending the output to a file named `now.txt`.
 Make sure to use the >> operator to append (not overwrite) the file.
-Repeat this step ten times, then use the more command to verify that now.txt has the expected content.
+- Repeat this step ten times, then use the more command to verify that `now.txt` has the expected content.

 *[Task 08](weather.ipynb) contains a brief report explaining how you completed Tasks 1 to 7.*